paolo-caroni/ps3mca-ps1/README.md

 "ps3mca-ps1 v" for verify what type of card is (PS1 or PS2).<br>
 "ps3mca-ps1 s" for verify if is a original card.
 Some known bug (see doc/FAQ).<br>
-"ps3mca-ps1 x" for verify if is a PocketStation card.<br>
-"ps3mca-ps1 z" for read directory and date set on PocketStation card.<br>
 "ps3mca-ps1 r" for reading.<br>
 "ps3mca-ps1 w" for writing (WARNING need a write.mcd file), (see doc/FAQ).<br>